theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/logging/extraction-logging.md

+All Theobald Software products log all steps performed on a system to log files.
+The logs can be found in the directory: <br>
+e.g.: `C:\Program Files\[Product Name]\logs`

 In addition to the [server logging](./server-logging) the log of each extraction process is saved in the extraction log.

 To view the extraction log, nagivate to the main window of the designer and click **[Log]**.